Cabarrus Center Provides a “Spark” Through New Grant Program

 – LaTika Mercer, Lucky You Salon and Suites

 Additional Grant to Be Awarded

 Flywheel is continuing to work with two companies for the final grant opportunity.
 These companies tied for the fifth grant.
 The funds will either be split and an award of $2,500 will go to each recipient or one of the two companies will be selected for the full $5,000 grant.

-- Living Your Learning: A digital and analog platform for effective professional development CEUs for K-12 public school teachers.
+- Living Your Earning: A digital and analog platform for effective professional development CEUs for K-12 public school teachers.